evert/evert.github.com/_posts/2019/2019-10-28-await-fluent-interfaces.md

 Anyway, that's it!
 This is _complicated_ and my general advice would be to avoid this pattern until you can't.

-Using this pattern will make your implementation much more complicated, but the potential benefit is a nicer interface.
-Interface is more important than implementation, but be careful not to make maintenance too difficult.
+Using this pattern will make your implementation less legible, but the potential benefit is a nicer interface.
+Interface is more important than implementation, but be careful not to make maintenance too hard.

 ### Typescript